Spectroscopic confirmation of a large and luminous galaxy with weak emission lines at $\mathbf{z = 13.53}$: Data

 \subsection{NIRSpec data}

-Our \textit{JWST}/NIRSpec data were obtained through the Cycle-4 GO program 6954 (PIs Donnan, McLeod) using the PRISM mode with an exposure time of 14574.3 seconds (4.1 hours).
+Our \textit{JWST}/NIRSpec data were obtained through the Cycle-4 GO program 6954 (PIs Donnan, McLeod) in fixed-slit mode using the PRISM with an exposure time of 14574.3 seconds (4.1 hours).
 The data were reduced using version 1.20.1 of the NIRSpec data reduction pipeline, with CRDS version \texttt{1464.pmap}.
 The data reduction process follows the method described in \citet{arrabalharo2023b}, with some modifications.
 The \texttt{clean\_flicker\_noise} option is used to remove the $1/f$ noise at the \texttt{calwebb\_detector1} stage.
 In \texttt{calwebb\_spec2} we also use a modified flat-field and, after running the \texttt{calwebb\_spec3} stage, we obtain a reduced 2D spectrum before generating the 1D spectrum using optimal extraction \citep{horne1986}.
+The background subtraction is performed using a nodded sky-subtraction at the second stage of the reduction pipeline.
 The 1D spectrum is corrected for slit-losses by matching the flux density to the measured photometry.
 This is done by using the 1D spectrum to generate synthetic fluxes in all the relevant NIRCam filters and fitting a second-order polynomial to the ratio of the photometric-to-synthetic fluxes.
+This is described in further detail in Appendix~\ref{sec:apdx_slit_loss}.